 The Preakness Stakes , the second jewel of horse racing’s Triple Crown, runs the third Saturday in May at Pimlico Race Course (5201 Park Heights Ave.).
-Musical concerts, the Frog Hop race, the Crab Derby and hot air balloon launches are highlights of the Preakness Celebration (various locations) held the week before the race.
+Musical concerts, the Frog Hop race, the Crab Derby and hot air balloon launches are among the fun things to do during the Preakness Celebration (various locations) held the week before the race.

-An overhead skywalk across Pratt Street connects Pratt Street Pavilion to The Gallery at Harborplace (200 E. Pratt St.), a mall with three floors of retailers like Banana Republic, Forever 21, francesca's, Gap, Michael Kors and Victoria's Secret.
+An overhead skywalk across Pratt Street connects Pratt Street Pavilion to The Gallery at Harborplace (200 E. Pratt St.), a mall with three floors of retailers like Forever 21, francesca's, Gap and Victoria's Secret.

 A number of Fell's Point shops cluster around Market Square.
 If you're looking for a cool new chapeau, check out Hats in the Belfry (813A S. Broadway).
 Top hats, fedoras, skull caps, pith helmets—this place has them all.
 At Emporium Collagia (1732 Thames St.) you'll find candles, scarves, glassware and shop owner Luana Kauffman's lovely collage art.
 Zelda Zen (1634 Thames St.) offers gifts for every occasion, from scented candles to jewelry to artwork.

 Browse the Shops in Federal Hill